ewolff/service-mesh-primer/manuscript/04-Example.md

 * *Order, shipping,* and *invoicing* are microservices.
 Shipping and invoicing poll data about the orders from the order microservice using REST.
-Istio understands HTTP and REST so it can support this interface very well.
+Istio understands HTTP and REST, so it can support this interface very well.
 The data format is based on JSON.
-The feed contains a simple JSON documents with a list of link to the individuals orders.
+The feed contains a simple JSON document with a list of links to the individual orders.

 * All three microservices use the same *Postgres database*.